elastisys/terms/terms-of-service.md

 **PLAN** means the combined uptime and support undertaking provided by Elastisys for one or more Environments as reflected in the Order.
 A Plan can either be a Premium Plan or a Standard Plan.

+**PREVIEW FEATURE** is a feature which is explicitly sold and marketed as "preview".

 **PROCESSOR** means natural or legal person, public authority, agency, or other body which Processes Personal Data on behalf of the Controller.